kubedb/docs/docs/guides/kafka/quickstart/overview/connectcluster/index.md

 ```

-- `StatefulSet` - a StatefulSet named after the ConnectCluster instance.
+- `PetSet` - a PetSet named after the ConnectCluster instance.
 - `Services` -  For a ConnectCluster instance headless service is created with name `{ConnectCluster-name}-{pods}` and a primary service created with name `{ConnectCluster-name}`.
 - `AppBinding` - an [AppBinding](/docs/guides/kafka/concepts/appbinding.md) which hold to connect information for the ConnectCluster worker nodes.
 It is also named after the ConnectCluster instance.
 - `Secrets` - 3 types of secrets are generated for each Connect cluster.